Intelligent-Silicon/AutoUnattend/README.md

 ### Overview of the AutoUnattend.xml file

 Configurations Passes run in order and where applicable if enabled.
-Components are added to a configuration pass and can be added to more than one Configuration Pass for those instances where another Configuration Pass is not enabled.
+Components are added to a configuration pass and can be added to more than one Configuration Pass for those instances where another Configuration Pass is not enabled or required.
 For a more detailed overview visit the link below.

 [How Configuration Passes Work](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work)